Google

 All Scottish Folds can be traced back to Susie, a white farm cat born in 1961 in Scotland.
 Two geneticists found that Susie carried the longhair gene, which could be carried in shorthaired offspring and appear in later generations.
 The fold is still rare: the absence of any longhaired outcross breed makes the longhaired version even rarer.

-some frequency, as a secondary effect of a respiratory infection.
+as a secondary effect of a respiratory infection.
 Watch for a nasal discharge (often just on one side) accompanied by frequent sneezing and sniffling.
 Sinus issues are usually confirmed with an X-Ray showing increased density in the sinus(es), and are treated with an appropriate antibiotic.
 If this is not successful, a surgical procedure to make an opening into the sinus through the skin to aid in drainage may be required.
 See respiratory and sinus disorders for more information.